ring-lang/ring/lib/README.md

-In this folder we store the library files (DLL/So).
+In this folder we store the library files.

 Don't commit the library files, just keep this folder empty.